-Roughly five miles from Belleview Inn, Dunedin Stadium is a great first stop.
-As the pre-season home of the Toronto Blue Jays and Dunedin’s own minor league team (also named the Blue Jays), the 5,509-seat venue was ranked as one of the top five places to see a spring training game by Sport’s Illustrated in 2017.
+Roughly five miles from Belleview Inn, TD Ballpark is a great first stop.
+As the pre-season home of the Toronto Blue Jays and Dunedin’s own minor league team (also named the Blue Jays), the 5,509-seat venue has been ranked as one of the top five places to see a spring training game by Sport’s Illustrated.
 Even if you don’t have time to catch a game, it’s still worth it to walk the 360-degree boardwalk concourse and look out over the ballfield.

 Honeymoon Island [Dunedin]

-At Curlew Road, just north of the Dunedin Stirling Links, the trail splits.
+At Curlew Road, the trail splits.
 If you continue straight, it will take you up to Tarpon Springs, but if you take the left to “the spur,” as it’s known, you’ll head over to Honeymoon Park.
 This park is located on its own little island, meaning it is home to four miles of pristine beaches as well as ample hiking and biking trails.
 The best part of the trip might just be the two miles you take out and back on the scenic causeway linking the island to the mainland.

 Beer Stops [Palm Harbor]

 Some two miles north of Honeymoon Island and more than halfway through the northern stretch of the trail, Palm Harbor is the perfect place to stop for a refreshment.
 The quarter-mile between Illinois Avenue and Florida Avenue here is home to not one, but two breweries: De Bine Brewing Company and Stilt House Brewery.
-De Bine offers 14 rotating taps in its 2,500- square-foot tasting room complete with a full menu, shuffleboard, and board games; while Stilt House offers 26 taps including the 2017 US Open Beer Championship Silver Medalist, Pagan Night Baltic porter.
+De Bine offers 14 rotating taps in its 2,500- square-foot tasting room complete with a full menu, shuffleboard, and board games; while Stilt House offers 26 taps and regularly scheduled trivia nights and live music.

 Wall Springs Park [Palm Harbor]